KQM-git/kqm-compendium/content/comps/raiden_yae_mono_electro/raiden_yae_mono_electro.md

       refinement: 3
     artifacts:
       - Viridescent Venerer
-    hp: 20932
+    hp: 21440
-    atk: 2100
+    atk: 1810
-    def: 864
+    def: 903
     em: 40
-    cr: 90.37
+    cr: 59.27
     cd: 109.58
-    er: 155.10
+    er: 155.1
     dps: 1624
 ---

 # **Notes**

-It's the most balanced Mono Electro team that involves Raiden and Yae that splits the buffs and damage relatively equally between the two of them.
-While comps with other Anemo units might have higher DPS ceilings, this team provides survivability without a major DPS loss compared to the other alternatives.
+It's the most recommended Mono Electro team that involves Raiden and Yae and does a great job at splitting the buffs and damage relatively equally between the two of them.
+While comps with other Anemo units might have higher DPS ceilings, this team provides survivability without a major DPS loss compared to the other Anemo alternatives.
+On top of that, not only has good damage, but also great aesthetics, since this is basically a mommy team.

 # **Rotation**